-While the Mount Mulanje Forest reserve is officially protected since 1927, severe deforestation and degradation have taken place due to a lack of investment and because neighbouring communities have used it for construction wood, firewood and charcoal.
+Although the Mount Mulanje Forest Reserve has been officially protected since 1927, severe deforestation and degradation have taken place.
 This has had a direct effect on the disappearance or sharp decline of species like the Mulanje Cedar tree and the Mulanje chameleon, which cannot be found anywhere else in the world.
-Moreover, a healthy forest is essential for the water supply of the surrounding villages, local agriculture (tea and macadamia plantations) as well as for Blantyre, the economic capital of Malawi in the South.
+The project will restore the reserve with montane forests and miombo, and job opportunities and sustainable livelihood schemes will be created for the thousands of families living here.

 For this project there is a unique collaboration between several local players:

 - MMCT (Mulanje Mountain Conservation Trust) is a long-established local NGO that focuses on reducing negative impact on the mountain, with a special focus on biodiversity and exotic species.
-They run different livelihood, ecotourism and electricity programs and are an important player in the region as they invest time and resources into bringing different stakeholders together.
+They run different livelihood, ecotourism and electricity programmes and are an important player in the region, as they invest time and resources into bringing different stakeholders together.

 - The Forest Department has a managing and supervising role over the forest reserve and leads research on cedar restoration.

 - 10 local community nurseries, owned and run by the communities, provide cedar seedling to be planted in the reserve.

 Four main objectives make this project quite unique:

 The Afromontane forest with the endemic Mulanje cedar and the surrounding miombo woodland with large diversity of species,